WWE News: Triple H Discusses Chances Of NJPW Star Kenny Omega Joining WWE

-Despite all the talk about WWE having what could be an unprecedented amount of talent in its roster, there are many people who would still like to see Kenny Omega in WWE.
+Despite all the talk about WWE having what could be an unprecedented amount of talent on its roster, there are many people who would still like to see Kenny Omega in WWE.
 And based on some of his most recent comments, it looks like the company’s EVP of Talent, Paul “Triple H” Levesque, is one of those people.

 Earlier this month, New Japan Pro Wrestling standout Kenny Omega took part in an IWGP Heavyweight Championship match at Wrestle Kingdom 11, competing against reigning champion Kazuchika Okada in a near-47-minute match that’s drawn rave reviews from the likes of Wrestling Observer Newsletter‘s Dave Meltzer and WWE Hall of Famer Mick Foley.

-In a Facebook post, Foley commented that Omega vs. Okada at Wrestle Kingdom 11 set the bar “very high” as an instant 2017 match of the year candidate, while putting over Omega as one of the best performers in all of professional wrestling.
+In a Facebook post, Foley commented that Omega vs. Okada at Wrestle Kingdom 11 set the bar “very high” as an instant 2017 match of the year candidate while putting over Omega as one of the best performers in all of professional wrestling.

 “Kenny Omega is out of this world.
 He might be the perfect combination of wrestler/sports entertainer in the business.”